ltelab/disdrodb/docs/source/contribute_data.rst

       git push

 6. When you want to show your changes to the DISDRODB maintainers, you will need to open a Pull Request.
-   To do so, go to the `GitHub disdrodb-data repository <https://github.com/ltelab/disdrodb-data>`__, open the Pull Request and ask for a review.
+   To do so, go to the `GitHub DISDRODB-METADATA repository <https://github.com/ltelab/DISDRODB-METADATA>`__, open the Pull Request and ask for a review.

    For more information on GitHub Pull Requests, read the `"Create a pull request documentation" <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`__.

-   If you struggle with this process, do not hesitate to raise an `issue <https://github.com/ltelab/disdrodb-data/issues/new/choose>`__ or ask in the `DISDRODB Slack Workspace <https://join.slack.com/t/disdrodbworkspace/shared_invite/zt-25l4mvgo7-cfBdXalzlWGd4Pt7H~FqoA>`__ so that we can help !
+   If you struggle with this process, do not hesitate to raise an `issue <https://github.com/ltelab/DISDRODB-METADATA/issues/new/choose>`__ or ask in the `DISDRODB Slack Workspace <https://join.slack.com/t/disdrodbworkspace/shared_invite/zt-25l4mvgo7-cfBdXalzlWGd4Pt7H~FqoA>`__ so that we can help !